cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 If you don't need some arguments, just omit them: `getBlock(x, y, , out floor)`.
 If a unit is out of range, or if the block doesn’t exist, all return values are `null`.

-In the example code below the flare finds the nearest enemy turret and approaches it.
+In the example code below, the flare finds the nearest enemy turret and approaches it.
 If the unit is within range of the turret, checks the building variable.
-If it's `null`, turret has been destroyed, if not, it's still exists.
+If it's `null`, turret has been destroyed, if not, it still exists.
 If `ulocate` return 0, no enemy turret was found.
 Another example [here](http://mindcode.herokuapp.com/?s=upgrade-conveyors).

 ```Mindcode
 // This example adheres to the strict syntax: